Albert-Gao/veasy/README.md

     - Form status according to all the status of the fields item.

 ## How to use

+### Brief

+A high level abstraction of what you need to do would be:

+1. Write your schema
+2. Define the look of your field item according to its status: `ok`, `error`, `normal`
+3. 3 lines to setup `easyV`, then everything happens automatically :)

+### Step by step

 1. Write a schema like below, `title` is the `name` of the field item you want to check